Department of Earth and Environmental Sciences, University of Manchester: Twentieth Century Developments

-At the beginning of the 20th Century, Marie Stopes was probably the most famous member of academic staff in the geosciences, as a paleobotanist and the first female member of academic staff at the University.
-The years spanning the First World War saw upheavals and many staff changes in order to ensure continued provision and research at the University.
-Similarly, the Second World War restricted the capabilities and resources of the University, despite continued research and teaching.
+At the beginning of the 20th Century, a paleobotanist, Marie Stopes, became the first female member of academic staff at the University.
+The years spanning the First World War saw upheavals and many staff changes in order to ensure continued provision and research at the university.
+Similarly, the Second World War restricted the capabilities and resources of the university, despite continued research and teaching.
 Research groups were founded and developed primarily after the war years.

-In 1960, Fred Broadhurst, leading a first year paleontology field course to Robin Hood’s Bay, found ‘a complete skeleton of a fossil Plesiosaurus which was later excavated and brought back to Manchester and exhibited’.
+In 1960, Fred Broadhurst, leading a first year paleontology field course to Robin Hood's Bay, found ‘a complete skeleton of a fossil Plesiosaurus which was later excavated and brought back to Manchester and exhibited’.
 The fossil was affectionately named ‘Percy’.
 The finding and excavation of ‘Percy’ is mentioned several times in Geology at the University of Manchester.
 Percy is still on display in the Manchester Museum.

 Also In 1960, the Williamson building, designed by Harry M Fairhurst with artwork by sculptor Lynn Chadwick - the Manchester Sun mural, became the site for the departments of geology, botany and zoology.
-The Department’s heritage information states that, ‘In the 1990s botany and zoology moved out to join the new School of Biological Sciences, allowing room for geology to expand and develop new facilities’.
+The department's heritage information states that, ‘In the 1990s botany and zoology moved out to join the new School of Biological Sciences, allowing room for geology to expand and develop new facilities’.
 As of 2001, the Williamson Building features a mural, in room G16 by palaeoartist Bob Nicholls, and in 2016 a life size cast of the Theropod dinosaur Gorgosaurus was mounted in the Department foyer.

 Substantially more space for Geology followed from the UGC Earth Science Review recommendations in 1988.
 Space in the basement and at ground-floor level accommodated new laboratories for rock deformation, isotope geochemistry and cosmochemistry, and mineral sciences.
 At first-floor level, laboratories for analysis of rock powders and solutions were established.